-If TGI has measured the provision for losses for a financial instrument in an amount equal to the expected credit losses during the life of the credit in the period of the previous report, but determines on the current presentation date that the conditions for the expected credit losses during the life of the credit are no longer met, the Company measures the provision for loss in an amount equal to 12 months expected credit losses during the life of the credit on the current reporting date.
+If TGI has measured the provision for losses for a financial instrument in an amount equal to the credit losses expected during the life of the credit in the period of the previous report, but determines on the current filing date that the conditions for the Credit losses expected during the life of the loan are no longer met, the Company measures the provision for loss in an amount equal to 12 months expected credit losses during the life of the loan at the date of the current report.

-TGI recognizes a loss or gain for impairment in the result of all financial instruments with an adjustment corresponding to their carrying amount through a provision account for losses, except for investments in debt instruments that are measured at fair value recognized in Other comprehensive income, for which the provision for losses is recognized in other comprehensive income and accumulated in the revaluation reserve of the investment, and it does not reduce the carrying amount of the financial asset in the statement of financial position.
+TGI recognizes a loss or gain for impairment in the result of all financial instruments with an adjustment corresponding to their book value through a provision for loss account, except for investments in debt instruments that are measured at fair value recognized in Other comprehensive income, for which the provision for losses is recognized in other comprehensive income and accumulated in the revaluation reserve of the investment, and it does not reduce the book value of the financial asset in the statement of financial position.